Last Updated on September 6, 2023 by Tim Wells

-I’ve reset Kodi back to the default settings dozens of times over the years.
-I’ve done it on my Android boxes, my NVIDIA Shield Android TV, and even on my Windows PC.
+I’ve reset Kodi to the default settings dozens of times on my Android boxes, NVIDIA Shield Android TV, and even my Windows PC.

 Compared to most other operating systems, it’s a super-easy process on Android and Android TV.